 Editor’s Pick – Linenspa 3-inch Gel Infused Memory Foam Mattress Topper

 This mattress topper from Linenspa is a standard, no bells and whistles topper made from a solid block of polyurethane memory foam with gel beds infused.
 It’s available in 2-inch and 3-inch thicknesses.
-The Linenspa topper is the most inexpensive topper on this list, but I still found it to be super comfortable in testing, which is why it was my top pick.
+The Linenspa topper is the most inexpensive topper on this list, but we still found it to be super comfortable in testing, which is why it was our top pick.

 Why We Love It